-2. Onions, lots of onions.
+- Onions, lots of onions.
 Onions not only flavor the chitlins nicely, but also help cut down on that pungent smell.
 You'll hear a lot of southern folk say "put half an onion in the pot."
 Personally, I use a whole medium to large-sized onion, chopped.
 You can add more or less to your taste, but I don't know anyone who doesn't put onion in their chitlins.

-3. Vinegar: Regular or apple cider.
+- Vinegar: Regular or apple cider.
 Some soak them in vinegar during the cleaning process.
 You can do that if you'd like.
 I add vinegar during the cooking process.